 Gradient descent is a popular iterative optimization algorithm that minimizes the loss function J(θ), where θ ∈ Rd by updating the parameters in the opposite direction of the gradient of the loss function∇θJ(θ).
 The learning rate η determines the size of the steps taken to reach a local minimum.
 Thus, we follow the direction of the slope of the surface created by the loss function downhill until we reach threshold.

 There are three types of gradient descent, which differ in the amount of data used to compute the gradient of the loss function.
 Depending on the amount of data, we make a trade-off between the accuracy of updates and the time consumed for updates.
-The major difference between GD, BGD and SGD is the sample sizes (batch size) for every epoch.
+The major difference between GD, BGD and SGD is the sample sizes (batch size) for parameter update in each time.

-GD generally refers to use the whole dataset at once, i.e. n=N, whereas BGD uses a partial dataset as a part for each epoch, i.e. n= N/(# of batch ) and for SGD, it uses only one sample for each epoch, i.e. n =1)
+BGD generally refers to use the whole dataset at once, i.e. n=N, whereas MBGD uses a partial dataset as a part for each epoch, i.e. n= N/(# of batch ) and for SGD, it uses only one sample for each epoch, i.e. n =1)

 4.1.1 Batch Gradient Descent